We may earn money or products from the companies mentioned in this post.

 I learned to trust him and roll with the punches, and I support this man.

-When I taught music in our kid’s Christian school and had piano students pouring in and out of our home, he supported me.
+Taught music in our kid’s Christian school and had piano students pouring in and out of our home.

-When I decided to pull all four kids out of school in order to homeschool, he supported me.
+Pulled all four kids out of Christian school to homeschool.

-When I put them back in three years later and went to work, he supported me.
+Re-enrolled them three years later and went to work.

 And now, as I delve deeper and wider into the blogging world, guess what.